Xinx-hub-lab/starbucks_customer_data_analysis/project_starbucks/data_analysis_report.md

 <br>

-The `difficulty` ranges between 0-20, `reward` ranges between 0-10 and `duration` ranges between 3-10.

-For the customers, the max number of offers delivered / received is **6** and the min number is **1**.
-Most customers with a number of 11916 (**80.38%**) experienced all 3 events.

-They became members between **2013-2018 July**.
-The largest membership growth happens at **2017**, and the member growth number accelerates year by year except for between 2017-2018.
-The top average monthly growth happens at **August** (back-to-school season, student targeted), **October** (Halloween, fall season), **December** (holiday season), and **January** (New Year), which could be due to promotions based on different events including special seasons and holidays.

-## Data Analysis II Report
+## Data Analysis II Report: Feature Importance & Target Customers and Offers

+The offer response rate, `completed_percentage`, for each of 10 specific offers and each of the customers, and output 2 tables `customer_response_analysis.csv` and `offer_response_analysis.csv` was calculated by dividing the number of offer completed by the number of offers received, after filtering out informational offers.
+Statistical models were used to validate the significance of features in these 2 tables for predicting the response rate.

 ### Feature Importance for Offer Response Rate

-The offer response rate, `completed_percentage`, for each of 10 specific offers and each of the customers, and output 2 tables `customer_response_analysis.csv` and `offer_response_analysis.csv` is calculated by dividing the number of offer completed by the number of offers received, after filtering out informational offers.
-Statistical models were used to validate the significance of features in these 2 tables for predicting the response rate.

-In the table `offer_response_analysis.csv`, 2 offers were filtered out since they are informational offers.
-There were 7  features valid for testing feature importance, with channel_email eliminated as it is a constant.
-Since we only have 8 observations / offers and 7 features to test, which could cause overfitting and lack of statistical power in statistical analysis.
-We employed multiple methods to select the most important features.
+In the table `offer_response_analysis.csv`, 2 informational offers were filtered out.
+There were 7 features valid for testing feature importance, with the constant feature `channel_email` eliminated.
+Since there were only 8 observations / offers and 7 features to test, which could cause overfitting and lack of statistical power in statistical analysis, multiple methods were conducted to select the most important features.

 We used pearson correlation plot, which indicated a significant and clear correlation between difficulty and duration ($r$ = 0.8, p = 0.005), difficulty and channel_mobile($r$ = -0.7, p = 0.014), offer type and reward ($r$ = -0.8, p = 0.006).
-Subsequently, LASSO, RIDGE, and stepwise / backward / forward feature selection were applied for reference of feature selection, which overall favors 4 predictors: `channel_mobile`, `channel_social`, `reward`, `duration`.
+Subsequently, **LASSO**, **RIDGE**, and **stepwise / backward / forward feature selection** were applied for overall reference of feature selection, which overall favors 4 predictors: `channel_mobile`, `channel_social`, `reward`, `duration`.

 #### ANCOVA Table
 | Predictor       | Df | Sum Sq   | Mean Sq | F value | Pr(>F)   | Significance       |